Vignesh-MCA23/Hanoi-Tower/README.md

 # Hanoi-Tower
+Description:

 The Tower of Hanoi is a classic puzzle where the objective is to move a stack of disks from one peg to another .

-# How to run the code:
+How to run the code:

 Step1:Save the HTML file with .html extension.

-  Step2:Click the "Go Live" button.A new browser window will open, displaying Hanoi-Towers
+Step2:Click the "Go Live" button.A new browser window will open, displaying Hanoi-Towers puzzle.
-        puzzle.

-# Future Enchancement:
+Future Enchancement:

 Implement a timer to track the time taken to solve the Tower of Hanoi puzzle.